yalonso18628/Music-Progression-Generator/README.md

 On my free time I like to write music.
 I made it my goal to make my own little EP within the next few months.
 But I realized that I overcomplicate my music.

-So my goal with this program was to generator a random two chord progression from a random key.
+So my goal with this program was to generate a random two chord progression from a random key.

 When called, the program will generate a random key, two chords, and the scale for that key.